CassioAllan/CassioAllan/README.md

 - 👋 Hi, I’m @CassioAllan
 - 👀 I’m interested in tecnologies
-- 🌱 I’m currently learning c# and looking for work
+- 🌱 I’m currently learning .NET, C# and looking for work
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me just here